bloominstituteoftechnology/ios-guided-project-alert-controllers-pickers-timers/README.md

 		    }

-14.
+3. Conform to the `CountdownDelegate` protocol to update the UI in the "CountdownViewController.swift" (Show the alert in didFinish)

+	1. Set the delegate

+		    override func viewDidLoad() {
+		        super.viewDidLoad()

+		        countdown.duration = 5
+		        countdown.delegate = self
+		    }

+	2. Conform to the protocol

+			extension CountdownViewController: CountdownDelegate {
+			    func countdownDidFinish() {
+			        showAlert()
+			    }

+			    func countdownDidUpdate(timeRemaining: TimeInterval) {

+			    }
+			}

+4. Add an `updateViews()` method to update the label with the current time.

+	1. Create `updateViews()`

+		    private func updateViews() {
+		        timeLabel.text = String(countdown.timeRemaining)
+		    }

+	2. Call `updateViews()` from delegate methods:

+			extension CountdownViewController: CountdownDelegate {
+			    func countdownDidFinish() {
+			        updateViews()
+			        showAlert()
+			    }

+			    func countdownDidUpdate(timeRemaining: TimeInterval) {
+			        updateViews()
+			    }
+			}

+5. The UI needs to be updated, it's not user friendly, and the font resizes in "CountdownViewController.swift"

+	1. Make the font a fixed width number font, and updateViews() on start

+		    override func viewDidLoad() {
+		        super.viewDidLoad()

+		        countdown.duration = 5
+		        countdown.delegate = self

+		        // Use a fixed width font, so numbers don't "pop" and update UI to show duration timeLabel.font = UIFont.monospacedDigitSystemFont(ofSize: timeLabel.font.pointSize, weight: .medium)
+		        updateViews()
+		    }

+	2. SHARE CODE via Slack: Format the duration using the helper method and property (Add above the IBOutlets)

+		    func string(from duration: TimeInterval) -> String {
+		        let date = Date(timeIntervalSinceReferenceDate: duration)
+		        return dateFormatter.string(from: date)
+		    }

+		    var dateFormatter: DateFormatter = {
+		        let formatter = DateFormatter()
+		        formatter.dateFormat = "HH:mm:ss.SS"
+		        formatter.timeZone = TimeZone.init(secondsFromGMT: 0)
+		        return formatter
+		    }()

+	3. Update the `updateViews()` method to use the new formatter code to give text: "00:00:00.00" format

+			private func updateViews() {
+				timeLabel.text = string(from: countdown.timeRemaining)
+			}

+6. QUESTION: Does the countdown start and update the UI?
+	1. If not, what issues are you having?

+7. BREAK: Take a 5 minute break

+9. ACTIVITY (Optional): The countdown will update ~33 times per second when we make the interval `0.03`
+	10. QUESTION: What happens to the UI if we change "Countdown.swift" to use 1 second for the interval?

+		    func start() {
+		        // Cancel timer before starting new timer cancelTimer()
+		        timer = Timer.scheduledTimer(withTimeInterval: 1.0, repeats: true, block: updateTimer(timer:))
+		        stopDate = Date(timeIntervalSinceNow: duration)
+		        state = .started
+		    }

+8. Make the reset button work:

+	    @IBAction func resetButtonPressed(_ sender: Any) {
+	        countdown.reset()
+	    }

-	2. Set a default duration of 5 seconds to test logic
+	1. Set a default duration of 5 seconds to test logic
-	3. Integrate logic into start/reset actions
+	2. Integrate logic into start/reset actions
-	4. Conform to the delegate protocol using an extension to get updates
+	3. Conform to the delegate protocol using an extension to get updates
-	5. Display unformatted time remaining
+	4. Display unformatted time remaining
-10. Update the user interface
+8. Update the user interface
 	1. Share code to format TimeInterval using DateFormatter + helper method
-11. Create a "CountdownPicker.swift" subclass of `UIPickerView` to enable user selection of time.
+9. Create a "CountdownPicker.swift" subclass of `UIPickerView` to enable user selection of time.
 	1. Set class on UIPickerView in "Main.storyboard"
 	2. Conform to delegate protocol in
-12. Connect the app logic and user interface together and cleanup any logic
+10. Connect the app logic and user interface together and cleanup any logic